• Skip to primary navigation

 Notes

 In case you have questions about the recipe, please read the post above.
-No personal story will be there don’t worry.
-But I explain EVERYTHING in details: why each ingredient is there, why each step has to be taken as written above, which substitutions will work and which won’t, how to store the dough etc.
+No personal story will be there, don’t worry.
+But I explain EVERYTHING in detail: why each ingredient is there, why each step has to be taken as written above, which substitutions will work and which won’t, how to store the dough etc.

 If you still have questions after that, drop us an email any time or leave a comment.